-GTARC follows guidance as to governmental proprietary funds and Financial Accounting Standards Board pronouncements issued on or before November 30, 1989.
+GTARC's financial statements have been prepared in accordance with the accounting principles generally accepted in the United States of America ("GAAP") as prescribed by the Governmental Accounting Standards Board ("GASB").
 In accordance with GAAP the financial statements of GTARC have been prepared on the accrual basis of accounting and are presented in conformity with GAAP.